China stocks end lower on U.S. election jitters

 The "sentimental repercussions", which analysts cited as one of the reasons for the sell-off earlier today, seemed to have limited impact on a relatively strong China market, with benchmark SSEC having climbed to a 10-month high on Tuesday.

-Most sectors lost ground, while material .CSI300MT and property .CSI300REI stocks gained, lifted by a strong rally in the shares of gold miners amid a rush to safe-haven assets.
+Most sectors lost ground, while material and property stocks gained, lifted by a strong rally in the shares of gold miners amid a rush to safe-haven assets.

-Ironically, Wisesoft Co 002253.SZ, a Chinese software marker bucked the broader trend, surging nearly 10 percent at one point.
+Ironically, Wisesoft Co, a Chinese software marker bucked the broader trend, surging nearly 10 percent at one point.

 The company's Chinese name reads similar to "Trump wins wisely", attracting speculators who bet the stock will benefit from a Trump victory.